huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_opengauss_instance.md

 The following arguments are supported:

-* `region` - (Optional, String) The region in which to create the instance.
+* `region` - (Optional, String, ForceNew) The region in which to create the instance.
 If omitted, the provider-level region will be used.
 Changing this creates a new resource.

 * `name` - (Required, String, ForceNew) Specifies the instance name, which can be the same as an existing instance name.
 The value must be 4 to 64 characters in